entangle-quantum/CherryDev-Arch/README.md

 ## 🌍 Spoken Languages

-I am a native speaker of English, currently learning Modern Standard Arabic!
+I am a native speaker of English, currently learning Saudi Arabic, and I also have a basic understanding of Korean, specifically the Northern Munhwao dialect of Pyongyang (no, I don't work for the DPRK, I just find the language interesting).

 ## 📔 Hobbies

-I'm a beatboxer, and I also enjoy games in my free time, because they help me learn and gather ideas for my own games.
-I hope to one day compete in the Grand Beatbox Battle World League, or the DMC World DJ Championships, or even create games based on them.
+I have no hobbies, I spend my time worrying because I am chronically paranoid but I do enjoy coding, geography, and learng about my religion, Islam.

 ## 📝 Career

 As previously stated, I'm teaching myself all kinds of development, and I aim to work remotely and occasionally livestream some coding sessions to streaming and video sharing platforms like Twitch and YouTube.
-I hope to eventually be based in Makkah, Saudi Arabia, the holy city of Islam and I want to one day live the life I want to live, as a niqabi Muslim developer.
+I hope to eventually be based in Madinah, Saudi Arabia, the holy city of Islam and I want to one day live the life I want to live, as a niqabi Muslim developer.
 Who knows, maybe one day I will create my own kernel like Linus Torvalds.

 ## 🔗 Socials